Alain Mimoun: Death, tributes and funeral

 Alain Mimoun died at the age of 92 in the evening of 27 June 2013 at the Hôpital d'instruction des armées Bégin in Saint-Mandé, in the departement of Val-de-Marne in the Île-de-France region.
 The cause of death was not disclosed.

 In a communiqué made public by the Élysée Palace French President François Hollande wrote that Alain Mimoun was "a magnificent Frenchman" and "left a deep mark on the history of French sport".
 "Throughout his life, Alain Mimoun, who was born in Algeria, loved and served France.
-And he was very attached to his department of Corrèze," emphasized Hollande.
+And he was very attached to his department of Corrèze," emphasized Hollande, who also has ties to the area.

 French Prime Minister Jean-Marc Ayrault emphasized Mimoun's “exceptional victory” at the 1956 Olympics marathon and called him “a great servant of France who etched his name in the pantheon of French sport”.
 Ayrault concluded that “the death of Mimoun left France without one of her finest figures”.